Open to the Public

 Grand River Grassland restoration landscape: 70,000 acres.

 The area is marked by high vegetation from late spring through fall.
 Large rolling hills make for a moderate hike.
 It is frequently windy, and spring can be very cool and breezy on the prairie.
 In summer it is often very hot, with little shade.
-Beware of bison on Dunn Ranch.
+Beware of bison.

 Grasslands are important not only for native species, but also for people.
 They clean our water, protect us from flooding, and store carbon in their roots.
 Grasslands are great places for hunting, birding, and hiking, and they benefit ranching communities by providing forage for livestock even in times of severe drought.

-Prairie chickens "boom" at Dunn Ranch every spring.
+Prairie chickens "boom" at Dunn Ranch Prairie every spring.

-Native prairie milkweed can be found at Dunn Ranch.
+Native prairie milkweed can be found at Dunn Ranch Prairie.

-Thousands of pounds of native seed are harvested and sown every year at Dunn Ranch.
+Thousands of pounds of native seed are harvested and sown every year at Dunn Ranch Prairie.

 This preserve is home to a suite of grassland birds, including greater prairie chickens, Henslow's sparrows, upland sandplover, sedge wrens, grasshopper sparrows, Northern Harrier, Bobolink, and Dicksissel.
 Bison were reintroduced in October 2011.
-Plans are in place for the reintroduction of Topeka shiner into prairie streams.
+A small minnow, the Topeka shiner, was reintroduced into prairie streams in 2013.

 The native seed nursery at the Missouri Department of Conservation's Pawnee Prairie showcases 28 forbs and grasses that are being used in the restoration efforts.
 A vast array of native wildflowers and grasses can also be found, including little bluestem, big bluestem, switch grass, Indian grass, rattlesnake master, prairie violet and downy blue gentian.